spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/12-build-artifacts.md

   ```

-18. Issue the following command to execute the **earthly.sh** script with elevated privileges.
+18. Issue the following command to build the Edge artifacts with your content bundle.
 The `+iso` option specifies the build target.
 This command will generate an ISO image from the content bundle and other configurations you have specified in the **.arg** and **user-data** files.
 <br />

   ```bash